Keratra/Keratra/README.md

 ### Hello there 🤗

-I'm Kerem, a computer engineering student and I'm currently learning about several fields to find one to specialize.My favourites nowadays are front-end and back-end.
+I'm Kerem, a computer engineering student and I'm currently learning about several fields to find one to specialize.
+My favourites nowadays are front-end and back-end of web development.

 My hobbies include:
 - 🎨 Digital Art